integrations/slack/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+name: Feature request
-About: Suggest an idea for this project
+about: Suggest an idea for this project
-Title: ''
+title: ''
-Labels: Feature request
+labels: Feature request
-Assignees: ashokirla
+assignees: ashokirla

 ---